-When you upload your file to the Glowforge app, each color and each bitmap will become a separate print step.
-Divide your design into more steps by changing some of the portions of the vector design to be different colors.
+When you upload your file to the Glowforge App, each color and each image or photo becomes a separate print step.
+Divide your design into more steps by changing some of the lines and shapes to different colors.

-If your file still doesn’t print, please send the following to email@example.com so that we can investigate:
+If your file still doesn’t print, please contact Glowforge Support and send the following so that we can investigate:

 - Your design file.